bandprotocol/oracle-consumer/readme.md

 ### Running Consumer Chain
 This guide will provide instructions on how to install the `consumerd` binary and run the cli on a server.
 By following these steps, you will have the binary properly set up and ready to use.

-> I recommend using Ubuntu 22.04 to run this consumer chain.

 ##### Install ignite CLI